cdaniel/wardleymapstool/README.md

 An unofficial tool to create, manage and analyze Wardley Maps.

-All the code is licensed under ASL 2.0, even if not explicitly stated.
+All the code is licensed under ASL 2.0, even if not explicitly stated, but unless otherwise stated.

 Running your own instance
 -------------------------